 We do not operate any manufacturing, mining, or other capital-intensive facilities, and we have not structured any special purpose entities, or participated in any commodity trading activities, which would expose us to potential undisclosed liabilities or create adverse consequences to our liquidity.
 However, we have cash expenditures and are subject to various contractual obligations that are required to run our business.
-As discussed above, general economic conditions indicate that future inflationary pressure may affect these expenditures.
 Our material cash requirements include the following:

 - Associate and Consultant Compensation Associate and consultant compensation is our largest recurring use of cash.
-Our compensation plans for associates and delivery consultants include fixed (salaried) and variable (commissions, bonuses, etc.) elements as well as the cost of benefits, and may fluctuate with sales, financial results, and hiring/retention activity.
-During fiscal 2022, we expensed approximately \$161 million for associate and delivery consultant cash compensation.
+Our compensation plans for associates and delivery consultants include fixed (salaried) and variable elements as well as the cost of benefits, and may fluctuate with sales, financial results, and hiring/retention activity.
+During fiscal 2023, we expensed approximately \$172 million for associate and delivery consultant cash compensation.
 Associate compensation expense is included in SG&A expense and consultant compensation is included in our cost of sales.
-These associate costs include variable compensation such as commissions, incentives, and bonuses, and may fluctuate from year-to-year. - Information Technology Our business is reliant on computer software and hardware.
+These associate costs include variable compensation such as commissions, incentives, and bonuses, and may fluctuate from year-to-year. - Content Development We believe that ongoing investment in our content and offerings is key to our future success.
+Our innovations group is responsible for the development of new content as well as refreshing and maintaining our existing content.
+Including capitalized development, we spent approximately \$11 million (excluding compensation discussed above) for the development and maintenance of our offerings and content in fiscal 2023. - Information Technology Our business is reliant on computer software and hardware.
 Our subscription service portals require ongoing development, recurring maintenance, and utilize various software.
-In addition, we utilize various software programs to run our business, including applications for customer resource management, general ledger, cybersecurity, spreadsheets, word processing, e-mail, etc. Including capitalized hardware and software, we spent approximately \$8 million for information technology software and hardware during fiscal 2022.
-We expect spending related to our AAP subscription and Leader in Me membership service portals to increase in future years. - Content Development We believe that ongoing investment in our content and offerings is key to our future success.
-Our innovations group is responsible for the development of new content as well as refreshing and maintaining our existing content.
-Including capitalized development, we spent approximately \$7 million (excluding compensation discussed above) for the development and maintenance of our offerings and content in fiscal 2022. - Income Taxes We are required to pay income taxes in the various jurisdictions where we operate.
-During fiscal 2022, we paid \$3.2 million in cash for income taxes during fiscal 2022.
-Our use of cash for income taxes in future periods depends upon our profitability and our ability to utilize tax assets such as net operating loss carryforwards and foreign income tax credits.
+In addition, we utilize various software programs to run our business, including applications for customer resource management, general ledger, cybersecurity, spreadsheets, word processing, e-mail, etc. Including capitalized hardware and software, we spent approximately \$8 million for information technology software and hardware during fiscal 2023. - Income Taxes We are required to pay income taxes in the various jurisdictions where we operate.
+During fiscal 2023, we paid \$3.3 million in cash for income taxes during fiscal 2023.
+Our use of cash for income taxes in future periods depends upon our profitability and our ability to utilize tax assets such as net operating loss carryforwards and foreign income tax credits. - Contractual Obligations In addition to the expenses described above, which we believe are required to successfully run our business, we have other longer-term contractual obligations, which require additional cash payments.
+We have summarized our significant contractual obligations at August 31, 2023 in the following table (in thousands):

-• Contractual Obligations - In addition to the expenses described above, which we believe are required to successfully run our business, we have other longer-term contractual obligations, which require additional cash payments.
-We have summarized our significant contractual obligations at August 31, 2022 in the following table (in thousands):
+Description Fiscal 2024 Fiscal 2025 Fiscal 2026 Fiscal 2027 Fiscal 2028 Thereafter Total Required lease payments on corporate campus \$ 4,031 \$3,301 \$ - \$- \$- \$- \$ 7,332 Term loan payable to bank (1) 5,158 5,158 Strive contingent compensation (2) 710 740 770 2,220 Strive note payable 835 835 835 2,505 Purchase obligations 3,265 3,265 Minimum operating lease payments 607 179 38 22 7 - 853 \$14,606 \$5,055 \$1,643 \$22 \$7 \$- \$21,333

-Description Fiscal Fiscal Fiscal Fiscal F:1 2027 Th 6 T-4-1 Description 2023 2024 2025 2026 Fiscal 2027 Inerearter Total Required lease payments on corporate campus \$ 3,952 \$ 4,031 \$3,301 \$ - \$- \$- \$11,284 Term loans payable to bank (1) 5,308 5,097 10,405 Strive contingent compensation (2)(3) 1,133 720 740 760 3,353 Strive note payable 835 835 835 835 3,340 Purchase obligations 2,568 2,568 Minimum operating lease payments 633 422 97 13 1,165 Jhana contingent consideration payments (2) 729 729 \$15,158 \$11,105 \$4,973 \$1,608 \$- \$- \$32,844
+(1) Payment amounts shown include interest at 6.9 percent, which is the current rate on our term loan obligation under the 2023 Credit Agreement.

-- Payment amounts shown include interest at 4.2 percent, which is the current rate on our term loan obligations under the 2019 Credit Agreement and the Consent and Second Modification Agreement. - (2) The payment of contingent consideration resulting from prior business acquisitions is based on current estimates and projections.
+(2) The payment of contingent consideration resulting from prior business acquisitions is based on current estimates and projections.
 We reassess the fair value of estimated contingent consideration payments each quarter based on available information.
-The actual payment of contingent consideration amounts may differ in amount and timing from those shown in the table. - (3) Contingent compensation from the acquisition of Strive Talent, Inc. is based on current estimates and projections and includes a \$1.0 million bonus payable to Strive employees that are employed 18 months from the acquisition date.
-After forfeitures and early payments, this amount is expected to be \$0.6 million in fiscal 2023.
-The actual payment of Strive contingent compensation amounts may differ in amount and timing from those shown in the table and we may pay these obligations with shares of our common stock or in cash at our sole discretion.
+The actual payment of contingent consideration amounts may differ in amount and timing from those shown in the table.